Introducing Scan and Deliver

 The Drill Hall Library is not currently providing this scanning service.

 - One article from any one issue of a journal of which we only hold a print subscription

 - Book chapter or 10% of a work which we only hold in printed form

 - One article of a UK national newspaper which we only hold in printed form (You can check on LexisLibrary Newspapers UK to see if the article is available online https://www.lexisnexis.com/uk/legal/news/)

 What if I need more than one chapter from a book?

 Due to copyright restrictions, we can only scan one chapter from a book.
-If you need to read more than one chapter, please consider using the Click and Collect service.
+If you need to read more than one chapter, please consider using the Browse and Borrow service.

 How do I use the Scan and Deliver service?